NicoVogel/dhbw_swe_store/README.md

 # Start Server

-Open a shell in the *DHBW_SWE_Server* folder an execute the following command to build the docker image
+Open a shell in the *DHBW_SWE_Server* folder and execute the following command to build the docker image

 ````shell
 mvn install dockerfile:build